-The EUDL Coalition has established ways for residents to report underage and high risk drinking in Greenville County.
+The EUDL Coalition established methods for residents to report underage and high risk drinking in Greenville County.
 Residents can call the local crime hotline at 1800-23-CRIME or report online at www.phoenixcenter.org.
 Coalition members and Phoenix Center Youth Board members have monitored local Facebook pages to intervene when local youth are displayed using alcohol or drugs.
 Coalition members have also met with the City and County Attorneys to investigate ordinances that might reduce youth access to alcohol.

-One invaluable community relationship has been our partnership with the Greenville Association of School Resource Officers (GASRO).
-SROs are unique because they have watchful eyes and ears on the 70,000 youth in our county school system.
-Phoenix Center prevention specialists are not only members of GASRO, but personnel also have held positions on their board for a number of years.
-This allows for a very close partnership, and opportunities to monitor underage drinking issues in our county.
-GASRO members provide tips, assist with underage drinking awareness campaigns, and provide an effective link between the Greenville EUDL Coalition and the Greenville County School District.
+One invaluable community relationship was the partnership with the Greenville Association of School Resource Officers (GASRO).
+SROs are unique because they have watchful eyes and ears on the 70,000 youth in the county school system.
+Phoenix Center prevention specialists are members of GASRO and personnel also have held positions on their board for a number of years.
+This allowed for a very close partnership, and opportunities to monitor underage drinking issues throughout Greenville County.
+GASRO members provide tips, assist with underage drinking awareness campaigns, and provide an effective link between the Coalition and the Greenville County School District.

-Greenville also has a number of attributes that make it an especially fertile community for this kind of environmental project.
+Greenville County also has a number of attributes that make it an especially fertile community for this kind of environmental project.
 In addition to being the lead county for the 13th Circuit AET, The Phoenix Center coordinates the AET operations for two upstate universities (Clemson University and Furman University).
 In 2010, The Phoenix Center was also selected to house one of four new Prevention Capacity Coaches for South Carolina.
 These positions were funded initially through a State Incentive Grant coordinated by the SC Department of Alcohol and Drug Abuse Services (DAODAS).
-The name of this project is the SC Community Action for a Safer Tomorrow (CAST) grant.
-The Phoenix Center hired Lou Anne Johnson as South Carolina's Region One Capacity Coach.
-Ms. Johnson's leads Upstate behavioral health service organizations in the federally supported SPF process, addressing DUI and underage drinking prevention in South Carolina.
+The Phoenix Center hired the Capacity Coach for the Upstate region and she leads Upstate behavioral health service organizations in the federally supported SPF process, addressing DUI and underage drinking prevention in South Carolina.

 The development of strong community relationships has been further leveraged by the implementation of; ongoing social media campaigns, consistent law enforcement training on environmental strategies provided by SC DAODAS, SPF training for coalition members, and data analysis support through PIRE.
-Finally, The Greenville County EUDL Coalition has been recognized for recognized for its capacity to implement effective environmental strategies, and for its determination to determination to improve public health in the Upstate.
-The Greenville EUDL Coalition was honored by honored by the South Carolina Association of Crime Prevention Officers as the SC Community Coalition Coalition of the Year in 2007.
+Finally, The Greenville County EUDL Coalition has been recognized for its capacity to implement effective environmental strategies, and for its determination to improve public health in the Upstate.
+The Greenville EUDL Coalition was honored by the South Carolina Association of Crime Prevention Officers as the SC Community Coalition of the Year in 2007.
 It was also recognized as the SC DEA Coalition of the Year at a special presentation at the SC Governor's Mansion.